mitkof6/symbolic_moment_arm/readme.md

 src="https://latex.codecogs.com/gif.latex?\partial&space;R(q)&space;/&space;\partial&space;q"
 title="\partial R(q) / \partial q" /></a>).
 This project evaluates the moment arm at different configurations and approximates its terms using multivariate polynomial fitting, thus a symbolic expression is derived.
+Examples are provided for the Hamner 2010 model (24 DoFs and 94 muscles).
+Results are calculated and stored in the *.dat* files which can be loaded using python's pickle utility.
+The *R.dat* file is the symbolic expression (sympy Matrix) of the muscle moment arm matrix.
+Visual inspection of the polynomial fitting is provided below.

 ![Moment arm of vas_int_r at knee joint](vas_int_r_knee_angle_r.png)